hemiscat101/Masters-Thesis/README.md

-Python programs i used for my masters at IISER.
-Character based classifier v6 is the final iteration.
+Python programs I used for my master's at IISER.
+Character-based classifier v6 is the final iteration.